FIH Pro League: India STUN Australia

 Both sides earned 10 PCs each from which India converted three while Australia scored twice.

 Australia had come to India with several players who were not part of their squad that in the World Cup here and in Bhubaneswar in January.
 Eight out of the 20 players in the current squad have made 10 appearances or less.
 India were also without eight players from the World Cup squad, including senior players Akashdeep Singh, Mandeep Singh and Nilakanta Sharma, after their pre-quarterfinal exit from the showpiece.
 Australia silenced the home crowd early in the match when they scored in the second minute.
-It was Joshua Beltz who waltzed into the striking circle, beating the Indian defence for a fine goal.
+It was Joshua Beltz who waltzed into the striking circle, beating the Indian for a fine goal.

 The early setback, however, did not affect the home team’s rhythm as they remained persistent in their attempt to create space in the striking circle.